Monday, January 04, 2016

 We Were @

-Note - the video was recorded using an emulator and YouTube suffers the quality somewhat.
+Note - the video was recorded using an emulator, and YouTube suffers somewhat with quality.

 If you can, watch it on a real Atari computer - the way it was meant to be enjoyed :-)